 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How big a board would be needed for 500 piece puzzle?

 16 x 24 board or snug 12 x 16 board !

 16 x 20

 Normally the box will tell you the completed size of the puzzle.
 You will need to increase this size by 4 inches on the top and 4 inches on the side.
 This gives you plenty of room to work on the puzzle.
-If you want to frame it when completed, you can glue the puzzle down to your board and just cut off the excess wood around the puzzle.

 The box should give the size as all puzzles are different.
 The board should be 6-8 inches around extra so you have work space to do the small matching before placing.